AustinGil/vuetensils/docs/components/Date.md

 A date picker with accessibility baked in.

 Features:
-- Manages ARIA roles, labels, and atributes.
+- Manages ARIA roles, labels, and attributes.
 - Manages focus ring and traps focus within calendar.
 - Provides keyboard navigation support (see below).
 - Supports passing in min and max date props.